 Diana's work focuses on political and cultural issues around the world.
 She's based in New York City, but often working in areas experiencing social unrest or humanitarian emergencies, particularly East Africa.
 She also has experience working eastern Europe, the Caribbean, SE Asia and the Middle East.
 Before turning her professional efforts to photography, she managed humanitarian aid programs for large international aid organizations, such as Oxfam GB and the UN.

-The Sunday Times Magazine, Le Monde, CNN, Al Jazeera America, Toronto Star, Geo Germany, Marie Claire, L'Instant-Paris Match, Causette, National Geographic Traveler and various international NGOs including Doctors without Borders (Médecins Sans Frontières).
+The New York Times Magazine, the Wall Street Journal, The Sunday Times Magazine, Le Monde, CNN, Al Jazeera America, Toronto Star, Geo Germany, Marie Claire, L'Instant-Paris Match, Causette, National Geographic Traveler and various international NGOs including Doctors without Borders (Médecins Sans Frontières).

 While she prefers to focus on photography alone, she can also write if necessary.

 2015 - Visa d'Or ICRC Humanitarian Award, 2014 - Lens Culture Top 50 Emerging Talents Award

 Aweil, Northern Bahr el Ghazal state, South Sudan.
 October 2016